- New concept: Xerox became successful through a new business model

 Avoid expensive flops

-Since 2009 there has been a solution from Mitsubishi on the American market that never reached the mass market, but was celebrated by some hardcore film buffs.
+Since 2009 there has been a solution from Mitsubishi on the American market that never reached the mass market, but was celebrated by some hardcore cineastes.
 The Sony Aibo, a robot dog that has been in dog robot heaven since 2006, is also a good example of fabulous flops.
 The price of 2.088 euros was probably a little high, because the robot couldn't do much more than pick up a stick.

 When customers aren't ready to switch